-Amanda Brockman serves as Senior Director for The Cradle to Career Partnership, a collective impact initiative anchored at United Way of Tucson and Southern Arizona.
+Amanda Brockman serves as Associate Vice President for The Cradle to Career Partnership, a collective impact initiative anchored at United Way of Tucson and Southern Arizona.
 Amanda has 13 years of management experience in the non-profit sector, specifically with youth-serving organizations.
 Prior to her role with C2C, she directed United Way’s Youth Development Coalition working to build a network of high quality, supportive out-school time programs where she led the development and implementation of a county-wide quality improvement intervention system with more than 40 programs.

 Before moving to Tucson she served as a U.S. Peace Corps Volunteer in Samoa providing curriculum instruction and professional development for teachers at a school for students with special needs.
 Prior to her stint overseas, she coordinated therapeutic recreation programs at a residential treatment center for emotionally disturbed boys just outside of New York City where she learned firsthand what happens to children and youth when community and family systems breakdown.